scarcekoi/Dark-/README.md

-This is a modified version of catpuccin by catpuccin and Dark+ by DevEvil99.
+This is a heavily modified version of catpuccin by catpuccin and Dark+ by DevEvil99.